Dame Kelly Holmes MBE Joins LIBRA in the Battle Against Blood Cancers

 Farzin Farzaneh Professor of Molecular Medicine at King’s added:

-I have registered for the 10k event and I am in training.
-I would like to raise as much as possible for LIBRA as the charity is such a great support,
+I ran the 10k event after a little training and raised sponsorship for LIBRA as the charity is such a great support to King’s,

 helping us to take great strides forward in our studies of blood cancers and treatments, development of treatments and the provision of first-class